-"Discrimination" or "Discriminatory" means any adverse treatment based on a person's actual or perceived membership in one or more Protected Classes or that is otherwise prohibited by this AP with respect to the terms, conditions, and privileges of education, employment, or access to other Educational Programs and Activities at the College.
+"Discrimination" or "Discriminatory" means any adverse treatment based on a person's actual or perceived membership in one or more Protected Classes with respect to the terms, conditions, and privileges of education, employment, or access to other Educational Programs and Activities at the College.
 Retaliation is a form of Discrimination.